 6. Organize Study Groups with Friends

-Get together with friends for a study session.
-You may have questions that they have the answers to and vice versa.
-As long as you ensure that you stay focused on the topic for an agreed amount of time, this can be one of the most effective ways to challenge yourself.
+Take a study session with friends.
+Try and come up with likely questions to answer.
+As long as you make sure you focus on the topic for a fixed period of time, this can be one of the most effective ways of confrontation.

 7. Take Regular Breaks

-Everyone is different, so develop a study routine that works for you.
-If you study better in the morning, go to bed earlier then start studying early the next day.
-Or, if you’re more productive at night time, settle down when you get home then start studying.
+Everyone is different, therefore, build your study routine.
+If you are happier studying in the morning, go to bed before you start studying early the next day.
+Or if at night you are more active, calm down and start studying when you come home.

 8. Snack on Brain Food